-Many students combine their French major with a second major or minor program to prepare for a variety of careers.
+Many students combine their French minor with another major or minor program to prepare for a variety of careers.

 - Minor in Fundamentals of Business